Allix

 Jean Isedore’s wedding documents declare that that he was born in 1776 in “Le Theil” Basse-Normandie to Pierre Andre Guillaume Allix & Marie Cecile Demaure.

-However, unfortunately we have not been able to trace any written records for Jean Isedore or his parents in Le Theil or nearby towns – therefore we have not been able to verify his place of origin.
+We have not been able to trace any written records for Jean Isedore or his parents in Le Theil or nearby towns.

 The Allix/Alix’s that Jean Isedore is descended from probably lived in the Manche area of Basse-Normandie.
 The earliest ones probably lived in Montaigu-La-Brisette and were descended from Michel Allix (1547-1624), or a member of his family.
 Most of the descendants later moved to Saint-Pierre-Eglise (and a few lived in the little village of “Le Theil” or in other towns in Manche).